dreamos82/Dreamos64/README.md

 * mtools
 * Gcc cross compiler or Clang

+To build _Dreamos64_, a toolchain that supports the target architecture is required,  it can be either   `gcc`  (in our case `x86-64`) or `clang` installed.

+A complete guide on how to build the `gcc` cross-compiler, can be found [here](https://github.com/dreamos82/Osdev-Notes/blob/master/99_Appendices/E_Cross_Compilers.md), for `DreamOS64` the target architecture will be `x86-64`.

+For `clang` we just need to install the `llvm`and the `lld` packages (the exact package name depends on the distribution used)..

 ## Compiling and Running the OS

-To build _Dreamos64_, you need to have one  `gcc` compiled to support the target architecture (in our case `x86-64`) or `clang` toolchain installed, a complete guide on how to build the `gcc` cross-compiler, can be found [here](https://github.com/dreamos82/Osdev-Notes/blob/master/99_Appendices/E_Cross_Compilers.md), for `DreamOS64` the target architecture will be `x86-64`.

-For `clang` having the toolchain and the `lld` packages installed should be enough.
+For a  complete guide on how to build _DreamOS64_ and the parameters that are availables is in the docs folder: [docs/Building.md](docs/Building.md).

 ### Build the OS

 Before building the os we need to copy a PSF font (either v1 or v2) in the fonts folder, and change its name to `default.psf` (even if we are building with framebuffer off).

-A complete guide on how to build _DreamOS64_ and the parameters that are availables is in the docs folder: [docs/Building.md](docs/Building.md).

 Once all the parameters in `build/Config.mk` are set, to build just type: